 Select the type of chart you want, and start building your own chart.

 With the help of IBM SPSS statistics, statistical analysis has become more convenient and user-friendly.
-It doesn’t matter if the user is an experienced statistician or a beginner, as IBM SPSS has a host of tools which makes even complex data analysis easy.
+It doesn’t matter if the user is an experienced statistician or a beginner, as IBM SPSS has a host of tools that make even complex data analysis easy.
 Some of the key features are:

 IBM SPSS Statistics are available in two options.
 So, for customers, there are two deployment options.
 These two options are: